 If you’re the relative of a graduating senior or have a son or daughter preparing for commencement, you’re probably experiencing many emotions this time of year.
 Graduation is one of the most important ceremonies your child or loved one will ever experience.
-Of course, you’ll want to capture every moment and heartfelt emotion during this event, so there’s definitely one thing you’ll want to get a handle on before graduation day: how to take better photos!
+Of course, you’ll want to capture every moment and heartfelt emotion during this event, so there’s definitely one thing you’ll want to get a handle on before commencement: how to take better graduation photos!
 Follow these pro tips for snapping all the special moments at commencement.

 If you’re using a digital camera, just keep clicking and getting as many photos as possible.
 You can always be selective later, deleting the shots you don’t like and editing the ones you do.
 The more shots you take, the greater the chances of capturing a perfect candid moment.
 Consider shooting photos of: